Best AI for Image Analysis (July 2026): Vision Models Ranked by Cost and Accuracy

 | Qwen 2.5 VL 72B | 15 | Free | Free | 128K | 50 tok/s |

-Best Overall: Gemini 3.1 Pro
+Strong All-Rounder: Gemini 3.1 Pro

 Google's Gemini models were trained on a massive multimodal dataset, and it shows.
 Complex diagrams, dense text in images, multi-page PDFs, handwritten notes.
 All processed accurately.